mbland/elistman/README.md

 ## Unimplemented/possible future features

-### Sending a test message to a specific address

-This would involve extending email.SendEvent, sendHandler.HandleEvent, and agent.SubscriptionAgent.
-Should be easy, but it will have to come after the initial production launch.

 ### Automated End-to-End tests

 This is something I _really_ want to pull off, but without blocking the first